Accepting PhD Students

 Particulars

-I finished my first degree at Trinity College Dublin in 1992, and after a year spent in France, went to the Centre for Thinking and Language at the University of Plymouth where I was awarded a PhD in 1997.
+I obtained my first degree at Trinity College Dublin in 1992, and my PhD from the Centre for Thinking and Language at the University of Plymouth in 1997.
 In 1998 I moved to the University of Durham where I was first a lecturer, and then from 2005, a senior lecturer.
-I came to Queen’s in February 2009.
+I came to Queen’s in February 2009 where I was promoted to professor in 2019.

 Research Interests